How to make an Obstboden- German Fruit Flan Recipes

-Toppings for the German Fruit Flan or Obsttorte vary by imagination.
-I love any sort of berry, and here in the US, I tend to reach for Strawberries when they are in season, and maybe add boysenberries or blueberries.
+I love any berry.
+I tend to reach for Strawberries when they are in season and often add boysenberries or blueberries.
 But don’t restrict yourself!
 Add Kiwi or Peaches!
 Make concentric circles of various fruits to give your simple Boden an amazing look.
-Be aware, some fruits are juicier than others, and you may need to add a protective layer to the cake part to prevent sogginess (I’ll explain below).
-Other fruits, like Bananas, are fine (if you happen to like bananas) but they will brown if you don’t take precautions.
+Be aware that some fruits are juicier than others, and you may need to add a protective layer to the cake part to prevent sogginess (I’ll explain below).
+Other fruits, like Bananas, are fine (if you happen to like bananas), but they may turn brown if you don’t take precautions.

 German Fruit Flan Recipe with Ruhrteig